-- The Donnelley Foundation has supported us in our collaborative efforts to establish the Waccamaw River Blue Trail in South Carolina, recognized by the US Department of the Interior and the National Park Service as a National Water Trail.
+- Working with partners including American Rivers and Pee Dee Land Trust, among others, to establish the Waccamaw River Blue Trail in South Carolina, recognized by the US Department of the Interior and the National Park Service as a National Water Trail.

 - In late 2015, Winyah Rivers took ownership of Rocky Point, a 462 acre property located on the Black River near Choppee, SC.
 The property is in the process of being developed into coastal South Carolina's first public use community forest and many of its historically popular features will return, including hiking and biking trails and a boat launch.
 Stay up to date about Rocky Point here.

 - Through our Upper Waccamaw Task Force, we collaborate with governmental and non-governmental agencies to focus on high priority conservation properties in the Waccamaw watershed in Horry County.

-- We offer technical advice to partners working on source water protection planning, protecting our drinking water sources to sustain safe drinking water supplies.
+- We provide technical support to partners working on source water protection planning, protecting our drinking water sources to sustain safe drinking water supplies.

 In North Carolina, we partner with the North Carolina Coastal Land Trust and The Nature Conservancy of North Carolina, among others, with a focus on the North Carolina portion of the Waccamaw watershed.
 Successes include: